JoseRodriguez-CR/Books-RootLab-Project/README.md

-## Books RootLab Project by Jose Mario Rodriguez
+## Books RootLab Project by José Mario Rodríguez

 This project was develop base on the structure provided by instructors.
+According the instructions here you can find my email address:
+                            josemariorodriguezc@gmail.com

-NEXT_PUBLIC_API_URL=http://localhost:3000 was used as JSON Server port, so to run this server you just need to use the next command
+NEXT_PUBLIC_API_URL=http://localhost:3001 was used as JSON Server port, so to run this server you just need to use the next command

-                --> json-server --watch src/pages/api/data.json
+                             json-server ./testserver/data.json -p 3001

 To avoid any collide in the same port between the app running and the JSON Server, the dev option in the script contained in package JSON was updated to "dev": "next dev -p 8080"; in order to avoid any problem.